 The Conflict Barometer has been published since 1992 and is our annual analysis of the global conflict events and the main publication of the HIIK.
 Non-violent and violent crises, wars, coup d'etats as well as peace negotiations are observed in it.
-In the summary of the course of global conflicts the HIIK is presenting last year's developments in text and graphics.
+In the summary of the course of conflicts globally, the HIIK presents each year's developments in the form of texts and graphics.
 Therefore, the Global Conflict Panorama explains the general development, while the regional chapters give an insight into the conflict events in the Americas, Asia and Oceania, Europe, the Middle East and Maghreb as well as in Sub-Saharan Africa.

-The Conflict Barometer has gained an increased audience and academic renown with every year.
-Furthermore, the institute has been growing consistently since its foundation in the early 1990s: Starting with not more than 20 staff members, the Conflict Barometer today is the result of the work of more than 120 researchers.
-They are all working in a honorary capacity and most of them are committed to the HIIK alongside their studies.
-The academic expertise is guaranteed by the close institutional and personnel linkage to the Department of Political Science at the University of Heidelberg.
+The Conflict Barometer has gained an increased audience and academic renown since its initial publication.
+Likewise, the institute has grown consistently since its foundation in the early 1990s: Starting with no more than 20 staff members, the Conflict Barometer includes today the work of more than 120 researchers..
+All researchers work in a voluntary capacity, dedicating themselves to the work of the HIIK alongside their studies or careers.
+The academic expertise is guaranteed by close institutional and personnel links to the Department of Political Science at the University of Heidelberg.

 Interactive Conflict Barometer 2009

-Based at the SMILE-Projekt we provide an interactive version of the Conflict Barometer with a dynamic conflict map, time line and all conflict data.
-Beside the visualisation of the barometer-data, the application allows differenz filter criteria.
+Based on the SMILE-Projekt, we provide an interactive version of the Conflict Barometer with a dynamic conflict map, timeline, and all conflict data.
+Apart from the visualization of the Barometer data, the application allows to filter according to different criteria.

-Thanks to Ryan Lee (MIT) and Lars Scheithauer for their abount support.
+We would like to thank Ryan Lee (MIT) and Lars Scheithauer for their invaluable support.